+There are so many natural ways to support thyroid health.
+On the top of my list is a pro-thyroid diet along with addressing the gut-liver axis, and mineral balance.
 Today I would like to share one of my favorite ways to enrich my food with more minerals!

 The mineral sodium is very crucial to fluid balance in the body.
 Salting your food to taste is usually the best way to meet your body's needs, because you let your cravings be your guide.
 If you have adrenal fatigue or if you are under high stress, you often lose an increased amount of sodium through your urine, which causes dehydration.
 Salting your food, or a pinch of salt in water is a good way to replenish electrolytes and help your body stay hydrated (as sodium helps your body hold onto water).

 With dulse, you can easily grind it up into a fine power (vitamix or coffee grinder works great), and add it to your salt, which provides a simple way to spread more mineral rich love over your food.
-You can find my favorite brand of dulse right here.

-Extra credit: If you're looking for even more ways to increase the minerals in your diet, try making DIY multivitamin in the form of a daily nettle/oatstraw infusion!
+If you're looking for even more ways to increase the minerals in your diet, try making DIY multivitamin in the form of a daily nettle/oatstraw infusion!